 6. Popup Tools to get started

-The great news is that there are lots of tools out there to transform the effectiveness of your popups.
+The great news is that there are lots of tools out there to transform your popups’ effectiveness.

 Here are just a few to get you started: